wagnojunior/beamprofiler/README.rst

 according to ISO 13694, ISO 11145, and other non-ISO definitions commonly used in the industry.

+If you are new to the field of laser beam analysis or want to study it further check out the :doc:`theory` for a list of reference papers and standards.
+For more information on how to install **BeamProfiler**, go to the :doc:`installation` page.
+If you need examples of how to use **BeamProfiler** refer to the :doc:`usage` page.

 * Free software: GNU General Public License v3
 * Documentation: https://beamprofiler.readthedocs.io.